Last Updated on November 30, 2022 by Janine

 Metrobus is one of the most popular types of buses in Mexico City and it stops at both Terminal 1 and Terminal 2 of the airport.

-To get to the city center, take Metrobus Line 4 from Terminal 1 toward San Lázaro.
+To get from the airport to the city center, take Metrobus Line 4 from Terminal 1 toward San Lázaro.
 At San Lázaro, transfer to the Metro Line 1 toward Observatorio and get off at the Pino Suárez Station.
-From there transfer to Metro Line 2 toward Cuatro Caminos and get off at the Zócalo station.
+From there, transfer to Metro Line 2 toward Cuatro Caminos and get off at the Zócalo station.

 For more detail, use Rome2Rio or Google Maps to figure out how to get to and from the Mexico City airport using buses.